 About the Fair Housing Center of Central Indiana

-The Fair Housing Center of Central Indiana (FHCCI) is a private, non-profit fair housing organization incorporated in August 2011 by a small group of community members interested in bringing a stronger fair housing presence to central Indiana.
+The Fair Housing Center of Central Indiana (FHCCI) is a private, non-profit organization which was incorporated in August 2011 by a small group of community members interested in bringing a stronger fair housing presence to central Indiana.

 History: The FHCCI was established through a U.S. Department of Housing & Urban Development grant awarded to the National Fair Housing Alliance to establish a fair housing agency in central Indiana.
 Following its founding, staff were recruited and hired and the FHCCI went to full staff in January 2012 and began taking inquiries from housing consumers.
 The FHCCI also received its IRS nonprofit status in January 2012.